Harshal0902/AutumnnHacks/README.md

 - Completing the project was a challenge because we had to implement the project by a deadline.
 - It was my first time using Azure and I had to learn a lot of new things.
-- It was bit difficult to train the model because of the limited dataset.
+- It was a bit difficult to train the model because of the limited dataset.
 - It was difficult to get the image from the user and then process it.

 ## 🏅 Accomplishments that we're proud of